yellow-digital/three-webc/README.md

 > Webcomponents to ease the creation of 3D graphics in your browser.

-This library makes it easy to set up 3D graphics and maintains a straighforward integration with [threejs](https://github.com/mrdoob/three.js).
+Ease the setup for 3D graphics and maintains a straighforward integration with [threejs](https://github.com/mrdoob/three.js).

 ## Features